 The UF Veterinary Hospitals are active in discovering new treatments for naturally occurring diseases and developing a better understanding of how the diseases begin along with new ways to prevent diseases from happening.
+If you are seeking more information about current Clinical Trials, visit our pages below or feel free to contact us at (352)392-2235 to be directed to a clinical trial that may suit your pet’s needs.

 - Small Animal Clinical Trials to study new treatments and diseases in dogs and cats